 That alone is one of the biggest benefits of deadlift exercises; few other exercises offer this level of customisation.

 Deadlifting is the perfect choice if you want an exercise that’s simple and safe to perform, yet can be scaled up or down depending on your needs.
 In this article, we will answer all of your deadlift queries, including deadlift benefits, risks and what they are.

 - Muscles Targeted By Deadlifts

-Before you read on, check out our REPs & CIMSPA accredited personal trainer courses if you’re interested in a rewarding career in the fitness industry!
-You can download our free course prospectus for more information too.
+Before you read on, check out our CIMSPA-accredited L3 PT Diploma if you’re interested in pursuing one of the lucrative rewarding careers in the fitness industry!

 So, before we jump into the benefits, we should probably start by explaining what a deadlift is.

 Start a Successful Online PT Business From Home in 9 Weeks!

 What is a Deadlift?